IOCCC image by Matt Zucker

 Some types of programs can’t excel (anti-tm) in some areas.
 Your program doesn’t have to excel in all areas, but doing well in several areas really does help.

-You are better off explaining what your submission does in your remarks.md file section rather than leaving it obscure for the judges as we might miss something and/or be too tired to notice.
+You are better off explaining what your submission does in your remarks.md file section rather than leaving it obscure for the IOCCC judges as we might miss something and/or be too tired to notice.

 Please avoid this specific individual guideline, if it at all possible.

 We freely admit that interesting, creative or humorous comments in your remarks.md file help your chances of winning.
 If you had to read so many twisted submissions, you too would enjoy a good laugh or two.
 We think the readers of the contest winners do as well.
-We do read your remarks.md content during the judging process, so it is worth your while to write remarkable remarks.md file.
+We do read your remarks.md content during the judging process, so it is worth your while to write a remarkable remarks.md file.

 One should restrict libcurses to portable features found on BSD or Linux curses.